 When I was asked once in a job interview what I do as an artist I replied “trouble”.
-I didn’t get the job but since then I have got to show my work at Tate Britain, Turner Contemporary, in front of the Parliament House, at the South Bank Centre, at the People’s History Museum, in Zion Sq. in Tel-Aviv from where I was evicted by the police, on a rooftop of Detroit’s deserted train station, and in many other galleries and museums in the Netherlands, Germany, Spain, Israel-Palestine and South Africa.
+I didn’t get the job but since then I have got to show my work at Tate Britain, Turner Contemporary, Parliament Square, Trafalgar Sqaure in London and in Zion Square in Tel Aviv where I had to escape the police, at the South Bank Centre, at the People’s History Museum, in Jaffa's Arab-Jewish Camp for Social Justice where I created a book with teenagers of homeless families, on a rooftop of Detroit’s deserted train station, and in many other galleries and museums in the Netherlands, Germany, Spain, Israel-Palestine and South Africa.

 My art is based on my lived experiences of intersectionality as a migrant, person of colour, and neurodivergent queer.
 My art is research-based and the projects I do are often created through engagement with other people and communities who have similar experiences.

-More recently when I was asked what my art is about, I said it is about a lot of things but what it is about is less important to me than what it does.
+My practice is very diverse in themes, practices and media.
+It is not easily digested.
+When I was asked recently what my art is about, I said it is less a question of what it is about but more about what it does.
 In a world where so many people are marginalised, displaced and excluded, I hope my art makes a place.